RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

         Signed on journeys may be part of 1 or more `Block`s.
         Times provided may belong to the same calendar date, or 2 consecutive dates.
         Attempts not containing valid date times for `firstDepartureDateTime` and `lastArrivalDateTimes` will be rejected, resulting in `AssignmentState.assigned=false`
-  - A list of DatedServiceJourneys:
+  - A list of `DatedServiceJourneys`:
     - `datedServiceJourneyId`: Can be found in the respective Journey file in the NeTEx export (See above example xml)
     - `serviceWindow`: Optional: Defines a time range for which calls in the journey the vehicle should be signed on.
 If not provided, the entire journey is included
-  - A list of Journeys:
+  - A list of `Journeys`:
     - `vehicleJourneyId`: Required if calls are not provided.
 Also known as 'turnummer'/trip number of the journey.
     - `lineId`: Required if calls are not provided.
 Id for the line, e.g.: 'RUT:Line:32'.
 RUT:Line:0 can be used for DeadRuns
     - `departureDateTime`: Departure date time for the first call in the journey.
 This field is used to pinpoint the exact dated journey to be serviced
-    - `serviceWindow`: If the vehicle will not service the entire planned journey, the service window can be used to limit the calls included in the resulting assignment.
+    - `serviceWindow`: Optional: Defines a time range for which calls in the journey the vehicle should be signed on.
+If not provided, the entire journey is included
-    - `calls`: Used to create DeadRuns where the deadRun is not known.
+    - `calls`: Optional: Used to create `DeadRuns`.
 Please provide a list of two or more calls.
       - `quayId`: Id of the quay (NSR:Quay:xxx) to be serviced or the depot (RUT/NBU)
       - `arrivalDateTime`: Required for all calls except the fist call to be serviced
       - `departureDateTime`: Required for all calls except the last call to be serviced